texas-justice-initiative/website/README.md

 - Now, http://localhost:8080 will point to the wordpress server (running on port 80 of the wordpress container)

 6. Run `docker-compose up` -- then open your browser to localhost:8080 and you should see the website!
 7. However... all the links will be broken.
 We have one more step to fix this -- editing the database slightly.
+We need to change two rows in the `wp_options` table -- `siteurl` and `home` need to have an option_value of `http://localhost:8080/` (or whatever port you used).
+If you know how to do this on your own, go for it.
+If you need them, instructions to do it with SequelPro below:
-- Open SequelPro (or however you like to connect to mysql).
+- Open SequelPro
-- Click the '+' button in the bottom left to create a new, saveable connection.
+- Click the '+' button in the bottom left to create a new, saveable connection
 - Give it a name, e.g. TJI
 - Enter the configuration parameters you see in the `docker-compose.yml` file.
 Right now, this looks like:
   - Host: 127.0.0.1 (you can type 'localhost' and sequelpro will change this for you to 127.0.0.1)